 According to the owner, there was no one in that spot that day.

-This isn’t the only time that someone has claimed to catch a ghost on film at the house.
-Others have seen young girls in antebellum clothing in the windows.
-Others say that they’ve caught glimpses of the Woodruff’s children appearing in the mirror near the room where they died.
+Some people claim to have seen young girls in old-style clothing in the windows.
+Others say that they’ve caught glimpses of Woodruff’s children appearing in the mirror near the room where they died.

 Like many people in colonial Louisiana, they succumbed to yellow fever.
 In fact, many of the more gruesome events that are supposed to have happened in the house, like the ten murders allegedly committed there, also seem to be made up.

-Of course, anywhere with as much history as the Myrtles Plantation is probably bound to pick up a few legends over the years.
-And that doesn’t mean that strange things don’t happen at the Myrtles.
-Of course, if you’re up to it and ever find yourself in Louisiana, you could always spend the night there and find out the truth for yourself.
+Of course, anywhere with as much history as the Myrtles Plantation is bound to pick up a few legends over the years.